DIY Fairy Garden Houses –

 I am not a DIY blogger, never have been and based on this post, probably never will be – so forgive my pictures / lack of pictures / inability to properly hold your hand through the whole process.
 But if I can figure out how to do this – I promise – so can you 😉

-P.S. – How cute is that little bench in the pic?
+P.S. – How cute is that little bench?
 I got that one for just a couple bucks – I don’t know why I figure the fairies need to build their houses but they can buy their furniture.
 Fairies are just funny that way I guess!
-You can get your own little bench here!
+You can get your fairies a little bench here!

 - A bucket of flat little rocks**

 - A tube of this stuff (this is the “magic” to make them last!)

 - (You’ll need one of these to go with that magic stuff)